deepyaman/kedro-accelerator/README.md

 ### Prerequisites

-The following conditions must be met to _accelerate_ your pipeline:
+The following conditions must be true for Kedro-Accelerator to speed up your pipeline:

+* Your pipeline must not use transcoding.
+* Your project must use `SequentialRunner`.